Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

-The 2018 engagement ring trends can help you decide on a ring style.
+The 2022 engagement ring trends can help you decide on a ring style.
 Stunning designs are rising in popularity—making the engagement rings in this guide truly excellent choices.
-With unique settings like this gorgeous halo in a twisted pavé band, the engagement ring trends of 2018 will blow you away.
+With unique settings like this gorgeous halo in a twisted pavé band from Blue Nile, the engagement ring trends of 2022 will blow you away.

-When choosing an engagement ring, keep in mind your significant other’s style and preferences.
+When choosing an engagement ring like this example from Blue Nile, keep in mind your significant other’s style and preferences.
 Be sure to select a well-cut diamond, because Cut quality is the characteristic that most greatly impacts a diamond’s beauty.
 Get some tips on how to choose a perfect ring here.

 Specifically, we’re noticing an increase in beautiful, classic settings that include a unique touch.
 The timeless ring designs are maintaining their elegance, but have more personalized features than ever.
 This makes choosing an engagement ring more exciting and more individualized.

 While pavé settings have long been a favorite, we’re still seeing an increase in their popularity.
-In addition to classic pavé settings, like this 1.46 Carat micropavé ring, we’re noticing prevalence of more unique pavé settings.
-For example, engagement rings like this 1.53 Carat with the pavé metal twist, are topping the charts.
+In addition to classic pavé settings, like this 1.46 Carat micropavé ring from Blue Nile, we’re noticing prevalence of more unique pavé settings.
+For example, engagement rings like this 1.53 Carat with the pavé metal twist from Blue Nile, are topping the charts.

 You can tell a ring has a pavé setting if there are several small diamonds embedded around the band held by tiny metal beads or prongs that are barely visible.